hetiyaakshay26/Java-Learning/readme.md

 * Blank spaces cannot be used in variable names.
 * Java keywords cannot be used as variable names.
 * Variable names are case-sensitive.
-* There is no limit on the length of a variable name but by convention, it should be between 4 to 15 chars.
+* There is no limit on the length of a variable name but by convention, it should be between 4 and 15 chars.
 * Variable names always should exist on the left-hand side of assignment operators.

 ### Datatypes